microsoftgraph/uwp-csharp-snippets-rest-sample/README.md

 12. Copy the value specified for **Client ID** on the **Configure** page.
 13. Click **Save** in the bottom menu.

-**Note: The Read and write directory data permission allows the app to create a user in the tenant.
-That operation will work only when the signed-in user is an admin in the tenant.**
+**Note**: The **Read and write directory data** permission allows the app to create a user in the tenant.
+Do not set this permission unless you intend to run the sample with an admin account.
+The **Create User** snippet will return a 403 (Forbidden) status code if you run the sample with a non-admin account.

 <a name="build"></a>
 ## Build and debug ##